 What’s the first thing I do when Spring cleaning?
-Think about cleaning all of the windows!
-Usually cleaning windows is such a chore because of the annoying streaks left behind from window washing.
-That’s why I have to share with you this amazing no streak homemade glass cleaner without vinegar.
+Clean the windows!
+Usually cleaning mirrors and windows is such a chore because of the annoying streaks left behind from glass cleaner.
+That’s why I have to share with you this Windex substitute I made!
+It’s an amazing no streak homemade glass cleaner without vinegar.

 That’s right.
 I said it.
 A DIY glass cleaner that doesn’t use vinegar – so no vinegar smell.
 It’s a miracle!

-So, I just don’t clean windows.
+Which meant that I just avoided cleaning windows.
 Pretty easy answer, huh?

 Except when you actually DO need to clean windows because of all of the dirt and grime that build up with normal life.